ietf-wg-masque/draft-ietf-masque-connect-ethernet/draft-ietf-masque-connect-ethernet.md

 # Performance Considerations

+When the protocol running inside the tunnel uses congestion control (e.g.,
+{{TCP}} or {{QUIC}}), the proxied traffic will incur at least two nested congestion controllers.
+Implementers will benefit from reading the guidance in
+{{Section 3.1.11 of ?UDP-USAGE=RFC8085}}.

 When the protocol running inside the tunnel uses loss recovery (e.g., {{TCP}} or
 {{QUIC}}) and the outer HTTP connection runs over TCP, the proxied traffic will incur at least two nested loss recovery mechanisms.
 This can reduce performance,